Common questions and clarification on the use of the 7 pin wiring and box.

 Connecting the Auxiliary power pin to the trailer battery bank

-Grounding is even more important than current supply.
-The connection from the ground pin in the 7 pin box to the battery bank should be checked and improved if necessary.
+Grounding is equally important as the current supply.
+The connection from the ground pin in the 7 pin box to the trailer battery bank should be checked and improved if necessary.
 You can run a 10 gauge lead from the white pin in the 7 pin box to the ground bus on the bluesea fuse panel, or to the ground post of one of the 12v batteries.
-With the only connection between the vehicle and the trailer being the 7 pin connector (IE, with the trailer disconnected and with the chains not in contact,) continuity should be confirmed between the ground pin in the 7 pin box and the trailer's frame.
+With the only connection between the vehicle and the trailer being the 7 pin connector (IE: with the trailer disconnected and with the chains not in contact,) continuity should be confirmed between the ground pin in the 7 pin box and the trailer's frame.
 If there is a high resistance here, it is recommended that a min.
 10 gauge ground wire is run from the ground pin in the 7 pin box to the trailer frame.

 All of these modifications must be vetted by the customer or their chosen installer and are not the responsibility of OGT!

 Consider that the tow vehicle's charging system is regulated to and capable of charging its own battery and also providing power for the rest of the vehicle.
-The 10AWG wire is good for about 15 amps or less at this length of run and you will not have obvious control over the current flowing through it.
-Some vehicles have fuses on this branch at 40 amps.
+The 10AWG wire is good for about 15 amps or less at this length of run and you will not have obvious control over the current flowing through it unless you install a fuse as mentioned above.
+Some vehicles have fuses/circuit breakers on this branch at 40 amps.
 Another risk would be discharging the vehicle battery or overloading the vehicle alternator which could spell trouble in remote environs.
 Finally, if the trailer batteries are completely discharged, they will also want to discharge the battery that services the emergency breakaway system if there's no switch or a closed switch between the two battery systems.

 Be careful, and have fun out there!